4 Tips to Build a Resilient Team

 Recently, we conducted a cultural mini-assessment for a client.
 The results showed stress levels had skyrocketed.
-Because most of their staff were considered essential workers, they put in long hours and with continual exposure to COVID-19.
+Because most of their staff were considered essential workers, they put in long hours and continual exposure to COVID-19.

 They felt tired, stressed, angry, sad, and overwhelmed.